AutomateSecOps/Tines-AI-Winner/README.md

 I have the freedom to create workflows in a timely manner without understanding coding, or without maintaining the underlying Python libraries.

-I encourage any cybersecurity team to start their automation journey with Tines, since there is no coding experience necessary.
+I encourage any cybersecurity team to start their automation journey with Tines, since there is no coding experience necessary and the Tines technical support team is excellent.

 Try the free [Tines Commmunity Edition](https://www.tines.com/pricing/).

+Once you start automating, there is no going back!

 Happy Building!!!